Exact spatial correlations in single-file diffusion: SEP with a tracer at arbitrary density

 we can rewrite the r.h.s. of~\eqref{eq:PhiFlatOrder3} as

 The constraint~\ref{Constr:params} imposes to rewrite $\rho$ in terms of $\Phi$.
 Since $\Phi(v) = \rho + \O(\lambda)$, we can for instance replace $\rho$ by $\Phi(0^\pm)$.
-We show in Appendix~\ref{sec:AppendixMFT} that this intuition is confirmed by considering the case of a step initial condition (corresponding to an initial mean density $\rho_-$ for $x<0$ and $\rho_+$ for $x>0$).
-Indeed, using the result~\eqref{eq:Phi1StepMFT} from the MFT computation at first order in $\lambda$ in this case and using the same method as above, we get a similar expression, which takes the form
+This intuition is confirmed by considering the case an in initial step initial condition (corresponding to an initial mean density $\rho_-$ for $x<0$ and $\rho_+$ for $x>0$).
+In this case, we also derive in Appendix~\ref{sec:AppendixMFT} the profiles at first orders,

+where $\hat{\kappa}_1$ and $\hat{\kappa}_2$ can be determined explicitly, but their expressions are not required here.
+Plugging these expressions into the l.h.s. of~\eqref{eq:expectedEqPhi}, we obtain,